srbonilla/WoMa/README.md

 Documentation
 =============
 See the `tutorial.ipynb` notebook for a full tutorial and examples.
-The basic usage explained there is not repeated here.
 This documentation summarises the different options available.

 Full documentation is provided in the class and function docstrings.